 - If might be that you want to toggle back and forth between detailed and summary data - you might want to see a summary for ease of comparison but also see the drill down details of how the sub-totals are being arrived at; in this case, you can hide & unhide the report details to toggle back and forth between the two modes in both Express View and Advanced Reports.
 However, it is MUCH easier to do this in Express Reports - there is the ability to show/hide the details while viewing the finished report as well as in edit mode (top screen shot below of the toggle button).
 In Advanced Reports, you can only show/hide the details by going back into edit mode, hiding the details (second screen shot), and then re-running the report (not difficult, but it takes several steps and waiting for the report to rerun).

 - Alternatively, you could also create a a drilldownable report in which two reports - the summary report and the detailed report - are linked together as a clickable drill down.
 Clicking anywhere on the summary report will allow you to drill down into the details via a pop up box that displays the underlying details.
-Our Smart Dashboards have built-in drill down capacity; simply click on the three dots in the upper right hand corner of any dashboard chart or table and select Show Data to see the details (top screen shot below).
+Our Smart Dashboards have built-in drill down capacity; simply click on the three dots in the upper right hand corner of any dashboard chart or table and select Export Data to see the details (top screen shot below).
 You can also create Linked Reports using the Advanced Reports interface (the 2nd and 3rd screen shots below.
 In this example, clicking on any event name in the summary report will bring up the list of registrants for that event and their details; we clicked on Arts Day Event 2018 event to bring up the attendee details for that event as a pop up box that floats above the summary report).
 The option for creating a Linked Report in the Advanced Reports is show in the 4th screen shot below.

 - Another option for looking at summary and detail data together is to add a chart to a detail level report.
 You might want to add a chart of summary data to the top of a details report so that you have both pieces of information together.
 It's easiest to add a chart to an Express View, but they can also be added to Advanced Reports and Dashboards.
 Our Smart Dashboards and Basic Dashboard also display data in chart/graph format.